saberland/saber/website/pages/docs/permalinks.md

 title: Permalinks
 ---

-Permalinks are the output path for your pages, posts.
+Permalinks are the output path for your pages and posts.
 They allow you to structure the directories of your source code different from the directories in your output.

 ## Page Attribute

 The simplest way to set a permalink is using the page attribute `permalink`.

-For example, you might have a Makrkdown page on your site located at `./pages/sub_folder/hello.md` and you want the output url to be `/about/.` In front matter of the page you would set:
+For example, you might have a Makrkdown page on your site located at `./pages/sub_folder/hello.md` and you want the output url to be `/about/.` In the front matter of the page you would set:

 ```markdown
 ---